biometricITC/cPP-biometrics/input/Bio cPP.md

 template in the TOE.

 Only a user who knows the mobile device password can enroll or revoke his/her own templates.
-Multiple templates may be enrolled.
+Multiple templates may be enrolled, as separate entries uniquely identified by the TOE and the user (through the mobile User Interface).

 b)  Mobile biometric verification

 During the verification process, a user presents his/her own biometric characteristics to the TOE without presenting any user identity information for unlocking the mobile device.
-The TOE retrieves all enrolled templates and compares them with the features extracted from the captured samples of the user to measure the similarity between the two data and determines whether to accept or reject the user based on the similarity, and indicates the decision to the mobile device.
+The TOE captures samples from the biometric characteristics, retrieves all enrolled templates and compares them with the features extracted from the captured samples of the user to measure the similarity between the two data and determines whether to accept or reject the user based on the similarity, and indicates the decision to the mobile device.

 Examples of biometric characteristic used by the TOE are: fingerprint, face, iris, palm print, finger vein, palm vein, speech, signature and so